 An organization’s database manager may be required to collaborate with stakeholders in other business units to determine what data needs to be mined for customized reports, such as customer purchasing habits or inventory stocking trends.
 Database managers must apply robust technical expertise and strong leadership and communication skills necessary to coordinate efforts across departments efficiently and effectively.

 The salaries of database managers reflect the growing importance organizations place on mining data that can help them operate more efficiently, grow their market share and predict trends.
-According to Robert Half Technology’s 2014 Salary Guide, the average salary in the United States is expected to increase 5.9 percent during 2014.
-Starting compensation is projected to range from $107,750 to $149,000.* (You can use the Robert Half Technology Salary Calculator to find salary information specific to your city.)
+The salary midpoint for database managers is $127,000.

 So, what does it take to become a database manager?
 Here are some key qualifications: